The Yokai Learning Environment: Tracking Beliefs Over Space and Time: Fast, Scalable, and Parallel in Graph-based JAX

-\autoref{fig:2ndOrderToMExample} displays an example for second-order ToM reasoning in 2-player Yokai.
-It shows an agent (\orange) making inferences about what they assume the other agents (\purple) knowledge is due to their own previous action.
+\autoref{fig:2ndOrderToMExampleExtended} displays the same example for second-order ToM reasoning in 2-player Yokai as the main paper.
+Here, we expand on the example. \autoref{fig:2ndOrderToMExampleExtended} shows an agent (\orange) making inferences about what they assume the other agents (\purple) knows due to their own previous action.
 In the example \orange infers the colour of the card due to the behaviour of the other agent. \orange reasons that because of how \purple played, \purple must have interpreted his move correctly. \orange thus reasons that \purple thinks that \orange knew that cards 1 and 2 have the same colour and must go together.
 This is the case, \orange made this inference correctly, and card 3 indeed is also blue.
-This reasoning allows agents to require less first-hand observations to get an overview of the board, potentially enabling them to end early.
+This reasoning allows agents to require fewer first-hand observations to get an overview of the board, potentially enabling them to end early.

 Note that an interesting strategic aspect of Yokai is the amount of shared information agents acquire together (both \purple and \orange choose to observe card 2) versus how much information they try to acquire asymmetrically to then use to hint knowledge to others via hints or actions (cards 1 and 3).
 Agents thus effectively control how big their shared knowledge is and when to strategically expand it.
 This has interesting strategic depth.
 Agents will differ in their strategic preference here, and developing strategies that are suitable for a wide range of partners is therefore a challenge.